 Hugh R. Muir

 Mr. Muir is an active volunteer in the County of Pictou, Nova Scotia.
 He was invested as a Member of the Order of Merit of the Police Forces by Her Excellency the Governor General of Canada in 2007.
-In December 2011, he was appointed as a Commission Member.
+He was appointed as a Commission Member in December 2011.